LucasFernandes0101/sorteio-de-clientes/README.md

 ## Alert

-The database is instantiated on the local machine
+The database is instantiated on the local machine, you have to change the ConnectionString in "appsettings.json".

 ## Usage